MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-overview.md

 |**Resources**     |  Curated       |  Using AAD groups, menu items in the global navigation can be targeted to specific audiences.        |

 ## Branding
-Matching your company or organizational brand is integral to your employee’s connection with your company's values and goals.
+Matching your company or organizational brand is integral to your employee's connection with your company's values and goals.
 The branding you apply in Teams to the Viva Connections app – including your logo and colors – is automatically applied to the mobile app.
 For information on how to apply your branding in an app, see [Customize apps in Microsoft Teams](/microsoftteams/customize-apps).

 ## Localization
 Viva Connections content can be localized as follows:
 - On the Dashboard, card developers can customize content based on user locale information.
 In the future, content can be set by dashboard authors to support multiple languages.
 - On the Feed, the content will be available in the format in which it was authored.
 Currently, the Feed uses the default language of the site.
-In the future, SharePoint news posts will display author-translated posts in the user’s preferred language.
+In the future, SharePoint news posts will display author-translated posts in the user's preferred language.
-- Resources are linked to the global navigation experience and follows the tenant’s default language.
+- Resources are linked to the global navigation experience and follows the tenant's default language.

 ## Viva Connections Dashboard
 The Viva Connections Dashboard enables you to create a curated experience using Dashboard cards that give your employee's access to their most critical content and tools.
 These cards are designed to enable quick task completion either by interacting with a card directly or by opening a quick view in the Dashboard.
 Think of the Viva Connections Dashboard as a digital toolset for your employees.